Jorge Negrete: Death and aftermath

-In 1953, during a business trip to Los Angeles, Negrete died of complications of hepatic cirrhosis, a disease that he suffered since 1937.
+In 1953 during a business trip to Los Angeles, Negrete died of complications from hepatic cirrhosis, from which he had been suffering since 1937.
 According to his wishes, his body was flown back to Mexico and buried.
 He was 42 years old.

-He was the first to die of the "Tres Gallos Mexicanos", or "Three Mexican Roosters" (as he, Pedro Infante and Javier Solís, a younger star, were called; the three died within a span of 13 years).
+He was the first of "Los Tres Gallos" ("The Three Roosters") to die—the other two were Pedro Infante and Javier Solís.
+All three of them died within a span of 13 years.

 Thousands of fans attended his funeral and followed the hearse to the Panteón Jardín cemetery, where he was buried in the actors' corner.
-On December 5, the anniversary of his death, fans still pay tribute to "El Charro Cantor" ("Singing Cowboy") at his tomb, and television and radio stations stage marathons of his films and songs.
+On December 5th, the anniversary of his death, fans still pay tribute to "El Charro Cantor" ("The Singing Cowboy") at his tomb, and television and radio stations air marathons of his films and songs.

 The centennial of his birth was commemorated in 2011.
 Several tribute concerts and presentations took place throughout Mexico and some European countries with Hispanic culture and heritage.

 Family

 Photographed for a publicity image from the 1940s.

 Negrete's parents were Emilia Moreno Anaya and David Negrete Fernández.
 He descended from outstanding Mexican liberal military men, including Miguel Negrete, who participated in the Battle of Puebla.
-His siblings were named Consuelo, Emilia, Teresa, David and Rubén.
+His siblings were named Consuelo, Emilia, Teresa, David, and Rubén.

-Elisa Christy gave birth in 1942 to his daughter Diana (his only child).
+Elisa Christy gave birth to his daughter Diana (his only child) in 1942.
 She died in 2021.

-Negrete has five grandchildren, Déborah, Diana, Rafael, Liliana, and Lorenzo.
-Rafael and Lorenzo are professional singers and use "Negrete" for their artistic name.
+Negrete has five grandchildren: Déborah, Diana, Rafael, Liliana, and Lorenzo.
+Rafael and Lorenzo are professional singers and use Negrete for their artistic names.

 His stepson was actor Enrique Álvarez Félix.